Analysis of Fully Preconditioned ADMM with Relaxation in Hilbert Spaces: Numerical Part

 The following four classes algorithms are used for $L^2$-TGV tests.
-And we use one time symmetric Red-Black block Gauss-Seidel iteration \cite{BS2} for the corresponding linear subproblems with $(x,w)^{T}$.
-We choose $r =3$ uniformly for pADMM, fpADMM, rpADMM and the relaxation parameter settings of fpADMM and rpADMM are the same as in TV case.
-Also the normalized error of energy is used as a stopping rule for all test algorithms.
+We use one time symmetric Red-Black block Gauss-Seidel iteration \cite{BS2} for the corresponding linear subproblems with $(x,w)^{T}$.
+We choose the step size $r =3$ uniformly for pADMM, fpADMM, rpADMM and the relaxation parameter settings of fpADMM and rpADMM are the same as in TV case.
 For more details for implementations and the preconditioners, see \cite{BS2}.
 The stopping criterion is the normalized primal energy of \eqref{eq:tgv_primal} where minimal energy was obtained after roughly $2 \times 10^4$ iterations and represents the minimal value among all tested algorithms.
-And the parameter settings of ALG1 are as follows: \begin{itemize} \item ALG1: $\mathcal{O}(1/k)$ primal-dual algorithm introduced in \cite{CP1} with constant step sizes, dual step size $\tau = 0.05$, $\tau \sigma L^2 = 1$, $L = \sqrt{12}$. \end{itemize}
+The parameter settings of ALG1 are as follows: \begin{itemize} \item ALG1: $\mathcal{O}(1/k)$ primal-dual algorithm introduced in \cite{CP1} with constant step sizes, dual step size $\tau = 0.05$, $\tau \sigma L^2 = 1$, $L = \sqrt{12}$. \end{itemize}

 From Table \ref{tab:peninsula:0.5}, Table \ref{tab:shooter-l1denoise:0.6}, Table \ref{tab:l2tgv_denoising}, Figure \ref{peninsula:denoise:l2rate}, Figure \ref{lena:denoise:l1rate} and Figure \ref{tgv:denoise:tim3rate}, for both ROF, $L^1\text{-}\TV$ model and $L^2$-TGV model, it could be seen that overrelaxation with relaxation parameters setting $\rho_{k} \equiv 1.9$ could bring out certain acceleration, at least $30\%$ faster than $\rho_{k} \equiv 1.0$.
-And efficient preconditioner could bring out more efficiency, which is also observed in \cite{BS1} through a proximal point approach.
+Efficient preconditioner could bring out more efficiency, which is also observed in \cite{BS1} through a proximal point approach.
 Generally, the preconditioned ADMM with overrelaxation could bring out 3-5 times faster than the original ADMM without any preconditioning and relaxations.
-And for $L^1\text{-}\TV$, it could be seen that, there is no big difference for between rADMM and fADMM, or between rpADMM and fpADMM, which employ different relaxation strategies.
+For $L^1\text{-}\TV$, it could be seen that, there is no big difference between rADMM and fADMM, or between rpADMM and fpADMM, which employ different relaxation strategies.
 Besides, rADMM or rpADMM could be slightly faster with fewer number of iterations in some cases.